Hopac/Hopac/Docs/Programming.md

 that one would do in practise, it does a fairly nice job of illustrating some core aspects of Concurrent ML.
 So, let's reproduce the same example with Hopac.

+Let's first go quickly through the implementation and then elaborate on some of the more important details.
 First, here is the signature for our updatable storage cells:

 ```fsharp
 type Cell<'a>